azzarip/food-explorers/content/emails/Adventures/Paris/ThirdBistrot.md

 ### I almost finished telling the story of the Paris I love

-Next week I will finish setting out the last details.
+I will soon finish setting out the last details.

 And open the bookings!

-Have a good weekend,
+Have a good week,

 Marco